pytlesk4/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 This function uses **Fetch API's** `fetch()` method to make `HTTP` requests and return the response JSON.
 For more information on using Fetch API, see [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ## Creating a Cart

-First, we pass in the request URL to create a cart into the function call.

-Then we need to pass in the `lineItems` array.

-If there are [variants](/api-reference/catalog/catalog-api/product-variants/getvariantsbyproductid) then the `variantId` or `optionId` with the `optionValues` need to be added.
-See [Create Cart](/api-reference/cart-checkout/storefront-cart-api/cart/createacart) for additional information.
-The response will be printed to the browser console.
-Make sure to note the value for cartId as it will be used later.

 ```javascript
 postData(`/api/storefront/cart`, {